AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

             System.out.print(iterator.next() + " ");
         }
         System.out.println();

+	// next() method retrieves the element and advances the iterator
+	// hasNext() method ensures that you are not attempting to access an element that doesn’t exist, thus preventing a `NoSuchElementException`

         // Create another ArrayList to accomplish a traversing algorithm ArrayList<String> fruitsList = new ArrayList<>();